kevinlondon/kevinlondon.github.io/_posts/2016-09-19-devops-from-scratch-pt-1.md

 To prove that our automation works, let's redo our VM from scratch.
-Tearing things down and reprovisioning them is a good way to make sure your automation completes all of the necessary steps.
+Tearing things down and reprovisioning them is a good way to make sure your automation completes all the necessary steps.

 To destroy your VM, run `vagrant destroy`.
 After it's destroyed, type `vagrant up` to recreate the VM and to provision it in one go.